gabrielclark3330/3d-programming-language/README.md

 # Programming Language Specification:

 ## Description:
-The language described here is a 3D Esolang, similar to ARGH.
+The language described is a 3D Esolang, similar to ARGH.
 Its execution space is a 3D grid where instructions are executed based on the current direction of the instruction pointer and its location within the grid.
 This language interacts with a stack, and the grid can be thought of as both the program and memory.

 ## Basic Concepts: